Miro0o/Docs-Notes/Information Science & Computer Science/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 ↗ [Universe, Self-Awareness, and Intelligence](../../../Universe,%20Self-Awareness,%20and%20Intelligence.md)

 ### What is CS?
-What are problems faced in CS, to be more secific?
+What are problems faced in CS, to be more specific?
 > 🔗 https://en.wikipedia.org/wiki/Computer_science#Fields
 > 🔗 https://en.wikipedia.org/wiki/Outline_of_computer_science
 >